753eml/doorsBETA/README.md

 # Beta version of the doors with modified sounds

-# Status: MsPaint down, sound replacements work.
+# Status: MsPaint working, sound replacements working.

 ### https://753eml.github.io/doors For stable and tested version source!